Why guilty pleas in Georgia 2020 election interference case pose significant risk to Donald Trump

 An attorney whose firm represents Giuliani, Arthur Aidala, told CBS News on Oct.
 24 that prosecutors have not made any plea agreement offers.

-George Terwiliger, an attorney for Meadows, was unequivocal when asked on Oct.
+George Terwilliger, an attorney for Meadows, was unequivocal when asked on Oct.
 3.

-"You must be kidding, or smoking something very weird," Terwiliger said in an email.
+"You must be kidding, or smoking something very weird," Terwilliger said in an email.
 He has not responded to more recent follow-ups.

 Buddy Parker, an attorney who represents Eastman, said prosecutors have not reached out.
 Parker acknowledged that Eastman is likely one of the higher-end targets in the case.